 In June 2010, she was named associate athletics director for major gifts.
-In her new role, she will oversee all capital campaign projects, most notably the Department's recent $160 million plans for a new football stadium and complete renovation of Hofheinz Pavilion.
+In her role, she oversees all capital campaign projects, most notably the $125 million TDECU Stadium for Football and plans for the renovation of Hofheinz Pavilion.

 Jackson joined Houston's athletics administration in January 1998 and has long been involved in the city's fund-raising community.

 She is a member of the National Association of Athletic Development Directors (NAADD) and a past member of that organization's Executive Board.

 Jackson joined the UH Athletics administrative staff after serving as a member of the Board of Directors for the Houston Athletics Foundation from 1996-98.